shashanka2a/Deckr-Landing-Page/replit.md

 ## Frontend Architecture
 - **Framework**: React 18 with TypeScript for type safety and modern development practices
-- **Build Tool**: Vite for fast development and optimized builds with SWC for React compilation
+- **Build Tool**: Parcel for fast development and optimized builds with built-in TypeScript support
 - **Styling**: Tailwind CSS with custom design system variables and responsive design patterns
 - **Component Structure**: Modular component architecture with separate files for each major section (Navigation, Hero, Features, HowItWorks, CTAFooter)